 - Buy stuff.
 Once the style starts to develop, don’t skimp on adding some new product to your grooming regimen.
 Remember: Facial skin and hair is different from that on the top of your head.
 Use beard wash and conditioners to keep things clean and soft.

 - Beard oil is your friend.
-Work some beard oil in, starting with the skin and working it out from the root to the ends to smooth split ends, manage flyaways, and keep your skin supple and soft.
+Work some bin, starting with the skin and working it out from the root to the ends to smooth split ends, manage flyaways, and keep your skin supple and soft.

 Products to Help Grow Your ‘Mo